tidev/ti.map/README.md

     import > Existing Folder as New Project
 2- Rename build.properties (without .example), and update any info necessary.
 3- Make sure your ndk version is at least android-ndk-r10e.
-4- Right-click on project > Publish > Pacjage - Android Module
+4- Right-click on project > Publish > Package - Android Module

 Note: for version api 3, make sure Ti SDK >= 6.x is selected.